-e) WHOIS ARS report cycle from October 2017
+e) WHOIS ARS report cycle from April 2018

 The WHOIS ARS sample of 12,000 domain names are reviewed for WHOIS accuracy and when an inaccuracy is found a ticket is created.
 The data is sent via a file directly to the compliance ticketing system and uploaded in batches of 200 a day.
 The WHOIS records are tagged with a reporter identifier WHOIS ARS for tracking and reporting purposes.
-Of the sample of the October 2017 ARS report cycle domain names, over one third (4,681) required a ticket to be created.
-Over half of those tickets (2,498) were closed before a 1st notice was sent out.
+Of the sample of the April 2018 ARS report cycle domain names, over one third (4,639) required a ticket to be created.
+More than one third of those tickets (1,711) were closed before a 1st notice was sent out.

-ICANN Contractual Compliance Metrics for WHOIS ARS Phase 2 Cycle 4

-(Data as of 1 October 2017)
+Metrics for April 2018 can be found here: https://whois.icann.org/en/whoisars-contractual-compliance-metrics

-Analysis: Why would over 50% of the tickets created in this process not require any action?
-Accoding to the chart below 47.4% of the data in the WHOIS records changed between the time it was reviewed as part of the sample and reviewed a second time when the ticket was processed.
+Analysis: These metric show that over 50% of the tickets created in this process are closed prior to any action.
+According to the chart provided 50.9% of the data in the WHOIS records changed between the time it was reviewed as part of the sample and reviewed a second time when the ticket was processed.
 It is approximately 4 months between when the ARS sampling begins and inaccurate records are provided to Compliance to research.
-This appears either to be a high percentage of change in a WHOIS record that historically do not see much change.
+This appears to be a high percentage of change in a WHOIS record that historically does not see much change.
 If you extrapolated this data to all the WHOIS records in gTLDs as a whole that could mean that almost 50% of WHOIS records are modified in a short period of time.
 Or WHOIS ARS criteria of possible inaccuracy is not the same as the Compliance team’s criteria

-It is also interesting that 72.6% of tickets are closed after the 1st notice due to the registration being cancelled or suspended.
+It is also interesting that 81.6% of tickets are closed after the 1st notice due to the registration being cancelled or suspended.
 This would seem to indicate that most inaccurate data entered into the WHOIS record is done so intentionally, otherwise the registrant would respond and update the information to accurate information to maintain the domain name registration.
-Only 14.9% of the tickets were closed after the 1st notice due to the registrant updating and correcting their registrant data.
+Only 10.9% of the tickets were closed after the 1st notice due to the registrant updating and correcting their registrant data.